-- 5.97.3 Time off on refreshment leave will count as service for the purpose of salary increments, long service and severance calculations.
-It will not count for the purposes of sick leave or holiday pay calculations or for entitlement to public holidays. - 5.97.4 Teachers on refreshment leave of greater than one term who are eligible for an annual increment during the period of their leave shall not require attestation for that increment providing their previous two attestations were satisfactory. - 5.97.5 A teacher may not take up a teaching position in another state or integrated school while on refreshment leave.
-This restriction does not preclude a teacher on refreshment leave agreeing to undertake short-term relief provided the total time does not exceed 10 days (or 50 hours) per termoccasional day relief duties.
-Note: The qualifying periods set out in clause 5.97.1 for refreshment leave relate solely to this provision and do not apply to any other forms of leave.
+5.7.3 Time off on refreshment leave will count as service for the purpose of salary increments, long service and severance calculations.
+It will not count for the purposes of sick leave or holiday pay calculations or for entitlement to public holidays.

+- 5.7.4 Teachers on refreshment leave of greater than one term who are eligible for an annual increment during the period of their leave shall not require attestation for that increment providing their previous two attestations were satisfactory. - 5.7.5 A teacher may not take up a teaching position in another state or integrated school while on refreshment leave.
+This restriction does not preclude a teacher on refreshment leave agreeing to undertake occasional day-relief duties.

+Note: The qualifying periods set out in clause 5.7.1 for refreshment leave relate solely to this provision and do not apply to any other forms of leave.

-5.108 Other Forms of Leave
+5.8 Other Forms of Leave

-5.108.1 Nothing in this agreement limits the facility for teachers to apply to the employer for leave with or without pay in any circumstance specified or not.
+5.8.1 Nothing in this agreement limits the facility for teachers to apply to the employer for leave with or without pay in any circumstance specified or not.

-5.119 Travelling Time for Leave Purposes
+5.9 Travelling Time for Leave Purposes

-- 5.911.1 Where specifically approved in this agreement, travelling time with pay for a period up to seven days (exclusive of public holidays) may be granted subject to the following conditions: - (a) Leave for travelling can only be granted if the teacher is required to travel when the school is open; - (b) The quickest and most direct means of travel shall be used; - (c) No travelling time is granted for a journey that is preceded by leave without pay or for a return journey that is followed by a period of leave without pay.
+- 5.9.1 Where specifically approved in this agreement, travelling time with pay for a period up to seven days (exclusive of public holidays) may be granted subject to the following conditions: - (a) Leave for travelling can only be granted if the teacher is required to travel when the school is open; - (b) The quickest and most direct means of travel shall be used; - No travelling time is granted for a journey that is preceded by leave without pay or for a return journey that is followed by a period of leave without pay.

-5.120 Leave Records
+5.10 Leave Records

-5.102.1 Leave records for teachers should clearly indicate all sick leave, leave without pay, periods of special leave and periods during which accident compensation may be granted.
+5.10.1 Leave records for teachers should clearly indicate all sick leave, leave without pay, periods of special leave and periods during which accident compensation may be granted.

-5.134 Domestic Family Violence Leave
+5.11 Domestic Violence Leave

-5.131.1 Leave as provided for by the Domestic Violence Victims Act 2018Holidays Act 2003 is in addition to other leave allowances within this collective agreement.
-More information on family violence leave can be found at https://www.employment.govt.nz/leave-and-holidays/family-violence-leave/.
+5.11.1 Leave as provided for by the Domestic Violence Victims Act 2018 is in addition to other leave allowances within this collective agreement.